11 Lessons to Become Financially Independent

 If you start buying shares in companies that you don't understand or can't explain then your margin of safety is diminishing and you are taking on unnecessary risk.
 You would never buy a private business that you don't understand so you shouldn't buy stocks (or other securities) that you can't understand.

-11. Buy the best index funds to buy and hold for 2022.
+11. Buy the best index funds to buy and hold.

 Another surefire way to become financially independent is buying proven and quality investments.